derb12/pybaselines/docs/algorithms/optimizers.rst

-The :func:`.optimize_extended_range` function is based on the `Extended Range Penalized Least Squares (erPLS) method <https://doi.org/10.3390/s20072015>`_, but extends its usage to all Whittaker-smoothing-based algorithms and polynomial algorithms.
+The :func:`.optimize_extended_range` function is based on the `Extended Range Penalized Least Squares (erPLS) method <https://doi.org/10.3390/s20072015>`_, but extends its usage to all Whittaker-smoothing-based, polynomial, and spline algorithms.

 In this algorithm, a linear baseline is extrapolated from the left and/or right edges, Gaussian peaks are added to these baselines, and then the original